 Dr. Lee received her Ph.D. from New York University, where she investigated the role of the Ras signaling pathway in pancreatic cancer under the mentorship of Dr. Dafna Bar-Sagi.
 She then went on to perform postdoctoral research in the laboratory of Dr. M. Celeste Simon at the University of Pennsylvania, where she developed a strong interest in the hypoxic tumor microenvironment and oncoimmunology.
 In September of 2018, Dr. Lee joined the faculty in the Department of Pharmacology at the University of Michigan as an Assistant Professor.
-Dr. Lee recently received Department of Defense (DoD) Career Development Award and Rogel Cancer Center-Swim Across America Young Investigator Award, and Concern Foundation Conquer Cancer Now Award.
+Dr. Lee recently received Department of Defense (DoD) Career Development Award, Rogel Cancer Center-Swim Across America Young Investigator Award, and Concern Foundation Conquer Cancer Now Award.

 Research Opportunities for Rotating Students